Labor Day clothes sales | CNN Underscored

 QVC

 Think QVC is just a TV thing?
 Think again.
 The channel’s website is having a great Labor Day Clearance sale on a variety of clothing labels, including Vince Camuto, Issac Mizrahi and Dennis Basso.
-Snag a pair of Spanx seamless side-zip leggings — perfect for the oversized sweater days ahead — for $34 instead of $68, or a stylish lilac Vince Camuto blazer for $74.50 instead of $149.
+Snag a pair of Spanx seamless side-zip leggings (perfect for the oversize sweater days ahead) for $34 instead of $68, or a stylish lilac Vince Camuto blazer for $74.50 instead of $149.

 Ugg